-Information on types of repetitive strain injuries, treatment and how Michigan work comp can protect you
+Information on types of repetitive strain injuries, treatment and how Michigan workers’ comp can protect you

-Repetitive strain injuries occur from the overuse of the hands and arms to perform a repetitive task.
-Respective strain injury claims are covered under Michigan workers compensation.
-Read the information below to learn more about these common, at-work injuries.
+A repetitive strain injury at work can occur from the overuse of the hands and arms to perform a repetitive task and these workers’ comp claims are covered under Michigan law.
+Read the information below to learn more about these common, on-the-job injuries.

-A. Activities such as typing, writing, and other repetitive movements are common causes of repetitive strain injuries.
-Repetitive strain injuries come in different forms and affect different parts of the body.
+Activities such as typing, writing, and other repetitive movements are common causes of repetitive strain injuries.
+These injuries come in different forms and affect different parts of the body.
 You may be diagnosed with carpal tunnel syndrome, De Quervain, trigger finger, tendonitis or tenosynovitis.

 Common symptoms include pain, numbness, weakness, tingling and burning.
 You may find yourself with a problem in your hands, fingers, arms, elbows or wrists that prevents you from doing your job.

-Repetitive strain injuries are becoming more common because of the changing work environment.
+Repetitive strain injury workers’ comp claims are becoming more common in Michigan because of the changing work environment.
 More people find themselves sitting in front of a computer or performing other repetitive activities on a daily basis.
 They are overusing their hands, fingers, arms, and elbows to perform these tasks.

-A. Employers and insurance companies frequently deny repetitive strain injury claims because they will not acknowledge the seriousness of these medical conditions.
+Employers and insurance companies frequently claims for these injuries because they will not acknowledge the seriousness of these medical conditions.

 Many times a person is sent to a second-opinion independent medical examination and told that his or her condition is not severe.
 Some people are even told that they do not have a problem based upon questionable diagnostic testing.